erkobridee/nx-frontends/README.md

   - create an assets lib to share the SASS (.scss) common files and also the images, which is a folder with the given content needed inside (no ts or other nx lib stuff related inside of it)

   - have a component lib that expose the whole content of itself and with that gain more flexibility to access the shared components from others libs or applications

+- it's possible to use the gatsby inside of the nx workspace, but it demands a bit of some extra manual steps to map the paths alias that will be used on the code and with that avoid to handl e the relative imports (avoid the need of this: `../..`)